-Susan Henry of Touch-Stone Solutions, Inc. has been selected as July's Direct Support Professional of the month.
+Susan Henry of Touch-Stone Solutions, Inc. has been selected for Direct Support Professional of the Month.

 Susan Henry has worked at Touch-Stone Solutions, Inc. for 7 years.
 The following was shared with us about her excellent service by her supervisors, which made it easy to select her as our nominated DSP for the month of July.

 Susan demonstrates a commitment to the mission and vision at Touch-Stone Solutions, Inc. by giving 100% to assist people in achieving productive and rewarding lives.
 She exemplifies characteristics that uphold TSSI values by her consistent dedication to the families and individuals she works with.
 In all of her performance she shows integrity, accountability, and upholds a professionalism that everyone at Touch-Stone values.
 Susan always puts the needs of her those she supports first and truly understands each individual’s unique characteristics in order to assist them in achieving fulfilling and meaningful lives.
 She does not look at her work as a DSP as just a “job”.
 She is fully committed, willing, and motivated to give her best each and every day.

 When asked to pinpoint one instance that Susan had gone above and beyond, supervisors told of how she rearranged her entire schedule in order to provide consistency for someone she supports and to minimize the stress on that individual during a time when their family had faced an unforeseen emergency.
 For weeks, Susan worked long hours, excessive overtime, and continued this support for the duration of the family member’s hospitalization without one complaint.
 Susan often rearranges her schedule to meet the family and individual’s needs on a week-to-week basis.